davidjbuchanan/MS4-LiveStrong/README.md

 todo    - :white_check_mark: Desktop (1680 x 939 px)
 todo    - :white_check_mark: iMac 27 inch (5120 X 2880 px)

+**Shopping**
+done    - :white_check_mark: Add any quantity of an item to bag done    - :white_check_mark: Add any quantity of multiple items to the bag done    - :white_check_mark: Update the bag by reducing or increasing the quantity of any item in bag done    - :white_check_mark: Remove any item in the bag
+            - Note: there was an error raised during developmant of this feature:
+                "POST /bag/remove/195/ HTTP/1.1" 403 2513
+                Forbidden (CSRF token missing or incorrect.): /bag/remove/195/
+                - The JQuery function for this feature was moved into the bag template HTML to prevent recurrence. done    - :white_check_mark: add coupon codes to bag contents and have the costs updated

+**Stripe Payments and Transaction Data** done    - :white_check_mark: Transactions are recorded in the Postgress db and can be accessed and selectively edited done    - :white_check_mark: Payments are recorded on Stripe done    - :white_check_mark: Stripe webhooks

 **Form validation**
 - **Registration form.** Required input fields include: done    - :white_check_mark: email address: input field requires an '@' character